-Dr Simon Campbell CBE FRS FMedSci
+Sir Simon Campbell CBE FRS FMedSci

 Undertaking innovative research to discover new drugs to improve our health.

 Dr Campbell graduated from Birmingham with a 1st Class BSc in Chemistry in 1962 and a PhD in Chemistry in 1965.
 He was awarded an honorary DSc from Birmingham in 2004.
 His postdoctoral research was carried out in Chile and Stanford and following a faculty position at the University of Sao Paulo Brazil, he joined Pfizer in 1972.
+In 2015, he received a knighthood for his services to Chemistry.

 Why he is outstanding